johanmorganti/osm-datadog/README.md

 ## Setup

-This script relies on those env variable :
+This script relies on those env variables :
-- DD_SITE (defaults to "datadoghq.com")
+- DD_API_KEY (mandatory)
-- DD_API_KEY
+- DD_APP_KEY (mandatory)
-- DD_APP_KEY
+- DD_SITE (optional, defaults to "datadoghq.com")

 ## TODO

 [x] Send the 100 most recents changesets to Datadog [x] Prevent sending duplicates
-[ ] log API calls are not optimized : for now doing one API call per changeset [ ] Need to leverage `<tag />` within the changeset
+[x] log API calls are not optimized : for now doing one API call per changeset [ ] Need to leverage `<tag />` within the changeset
 [ ] Add option to scope to a particular part of the word [ ] Parse box to extract countries values to be able to use the [Geomap Widget](https://docs.datadoghq.com/dashboards/widgets/geomap/#configuration)